 Chenwei Zhang

-I am a Senior Applied Scientist at Amazon, building knowledge-enhanced LLMs for next-generation conversational shopping experiences.
+I am a Senior Applied Scientist and Tech Lead at Amazon, building LLMs for next-generation shopping experiences.
 My research interests lie in the fields of data mining and natural language processing.
-In particular, I am interested in text/graph mining and knowledge-intensive language tasks.
+In particular, I am interested in text and graph mining, as well as knowledge-intensive language and sequence modeling tasks.

 Contact: cwzhang910 AT gmail D0T c0m | Google Scholar | LinkedIn